saurontech/Advantech-LinuxTSU-manifest/readme.md

 - The dtb will be located at: ./build/tmp/deploy/images/imx8mq-ecu150a1/fsl-imx8mq-ecu150a1.dtb
 - The rootfs will be located at: ./build/tmp/deploy/images/imx8mq-ecu150a1/core-image-minimal-imx8mq-ecu150a1.rootfs.tar.gz

-If one only wishes to build only the Linux kernel, use the following command:
+To build only the Linux kernel, use the following command instead:
 ```console
 foo@bar:~/yocto/build$ bitbake linux-imx
 ```